Skip to the main content

 After assessing the causes of a patient’s symptoms, NDs create a treatment plan.
 This may include:

-Many NDs take advanced training in specific therapies (such as intravenous therapy or chelation therapy).
-They refer patients to other health-care providers when the required treatment is beyond their scope of practice (such as when patients need surgery).
+Many NDs take advanced training in specific therapies, such as intravenous therapy or chelation therapy.
+They refer patients to other health-care providers when the required treatment is not within their scope of practice, such as when patients may need surgery.

 Working Conditions